WebbPulse/WebbPulse-Inventory-Management/README.md

 # WebbPulse Inventory Management

-A full stack program built in flutter using firebase to do simple tracking of device checkout status
+A full stack program built in flutter using firebase to do simple tracking of device checkout status production code currently deployed and interactable at webbpulse.com

 # Living To-Do List: